How to Save Money on Costa Rica's Mandatory COVID-19 Health & Travel Insurance

 Provide a minimum coverage of US $2,000 for hotel/lodging expenses due to “pandemic illness or trip interruption/cancellation due to illness.”

-If the tourism board needs more info, or if the policy is not accepted, they’ll email you right away so you’ll have plenty of time to rectify it by either purchasing another plan or a pre-approved plan.
+If the tourism board needs more info, or if the policy is not accepted, they’ll email you right away so you’ll have plenty of time to clear things up.

 Can I use my regular, year-round insurance policy?